celer-pkg/celer/docs/en-US/article_pkgcache_repos.md

 In simple terms:
 - A **repo cache** hit may still lead to a normal build
-- A **build artifact cache** hit can usually skip the build and install flow entirely
+- An **artifact cache** hit usually means the build step is skipped and Celer goes through the simulated install flow instead

 ## 💡 How It Works